simonebytes/HexSoftwares_Hotel-Management-System_Simone-Okechukwu-/README.md

 │
 └── README.md

+---

 # 🔄 Software Development Life Cycle (SDLC)

-This project was developed following the Software Development Life Cycle (SDLC), which is a structured process used to design, develop, test, and maintain software systems.
+The Software Development Life Cycle (SDLC) is a systematic process used to plan, design, develop, test, deploy, and maintain software applications.
+This Hotel Management System was developed by following all SDLC phases to ensure clarity, correctness, and maintainability.

 ---

 ## 1️⃣ Requirement Analysis

-In this phase, the problem was analyzed to understand what the system is expected to achieve.
+This phase involved carefully studying the problem and identifying what the Hotel Management System is expected to do.

+### Activities Performed:
+- Identified the need to replace manual hotel record keeping
+- Studied basic hotel operations such as customer registration, room booking, check-in, and check-out
+- Determined system limitations such as console-based interaction

-### Identified Requirements:
+### Functional Requirements:
-- The system should store customer information
+- The system should allow entry of customer details
-- The system should support room booking
+- The system should allow booking of available rooms
 - The system should handle customer check-in and check-out
-- The system should display hotel and customer records
+- The system should display customer and room records
+- The system should provide a clear, menu-driven interface

+### Non-Functional Requirements:
-- The system should be simple, menu-driven, and easy to use
+- The system should be easy to use
+- The system should respond quickly to user input
+- The system should be reliable and error-free
+- The system should be simple to maintain and modify

 ---

 ## 2️⃣ System Design

-This phase focused on planning how the system would work before coding began.
+In this phase, the structure and behavior of the system were planned before coding began.

+### Design Activities:
+- Designed a menu-driven flow for user interaction
+- Divided the system into modules such as:
+  - Customer management
+  - Room booking
+  - Check-in and check-out
+- Selected appropriate data structures (arrays, lists, structures, or classes)
+- Designed function flow and data handling logic

 ### Design Decisions:
-- A console-based, menu-driven interface was selected
+- A console-based interface was chosen for simplicity
-- Functions were used to separate different hotel operations
-- Data structures such as arrays, lists, or structures were chosen to store data
+- Modular programming was adopted to improve readability
-- Input validation was considered to prevent invalid user input
+- Input validation was included to reduce errors
+- Logical separation of tasks was ensured

 ---

 ## 3️⃣ Implementation (Coding)

-In this phase, the actual program was written based on the system design.
+This phase involved converting the system design into actual program code.

 ### Implementation Details:
-- Each hotel operation was implemented as a separate function
+- Each hotel operation was implemented using separate functions
 - Conditional statements were used for menu selection
-- Loops were used to keep the program running until the user exits
+- Loops were used to allow continuous program execution until exit
-- Clear variable names and readable code structure were maintained
+- Variables were properly named to improve code readability
+- Code was written following basic programming best practices

 ---

 ## 4️⃣ Testing

-The system was tested to ensure that all functionalities worked correctly.
+Testing was carried out to ensure that the system works as expected and meets the defined requirements.

-### Testing Activities:
+### Testing Methods Used:
+- Manual testing of each menu option
+- Testing with valid and invalid inputs
-- Tested customer registration
+- Boundary testing for room limits and customer data
+- Repeated execution to ensure system stability

+### Testing Outcomes:
-- Verified room booking functionality
+- Verified correct room booking functionality
+- Confirmed accurate storage and display of customer data
-- Tested check-in and check-out processes
+- Ensured proper check-in and check-out processes
-- Checked system response to invalid inputs
-- Ensured proper program termination
+- Confirmed graceful handling of incorrect inputs

 ---

 ## 5️⃣ Deployment

-After successful testing, the system was deployed for use.
+After successful testing, the system was made available for use.

-### Deployment Steps:
+### Deployment Process:
-- The program was run successfully in the development environment
+- The program was executed successfully in the development environment
+- Final source code was reviewed and cleaned
-- The source code was uploaded to GitHub
+- The project was uploaded to GitHub
-- The repository was made available for academic evaluation
+- The repository was made public for academic evaluation and submission

 ---

 ## 6️⃣ Maintenance

-This phase involves updating and improving the system after deployment.
+Maintenance involves ongoing improvement of the system after deployment.

 ### Maintenance Activities:
-- Fixing bugs discovered after deployment
+- Fixing bugs discovered during usage
-- Improving system performance
+- Improving performance and efficiency
-- Adding new features
+- Adding new features such as data persistence
-- Refactoring code for better readability and maintenance
+- Refactoring code for better structure and readability
+- Updating documentation when changes are made